steveive8/steveive8/README.md

 - Developing the state of art CNN model for object detection.
 - Predicting and Generating social phenomenon with GAN and RNN.
 - Geo based O2O Servive Development with Decentralized Protocol using Blockchain.
-- End to End service development as a fullStack engineer of frontEnd and backEnd.
+- End to End service development as a fullStack engineer of FrontEnd and BackEnd.

 Thanks 😁